baobuiquang/COVID-19-Virus-Analysis-and-Diagnosis/README.md

 ##### Python
 Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 Its high-level built-in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development.
 Python is commonly used to streamline large complex data sets.

 Python has a long list of powerful libraries available for all users.
 That’s a key factor that gives a strong push for Python at all, and in the data science, too.
-Libraries such as NumPy, Pandas are very powerful for data manipulation and libraries such as Matplotlib, Seaborn provide great visualization.
+Libraries such as [NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/) are very powerful for data manipulation and libraries such as [MatplotLib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/) provide great visualization.
 ##### Machine Learning
 Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 Machine learning focuses on the development of computer programs that can access data and use it to learn for themselves.